 Electricity in Japan

-In Japan the power sockets are of type A and B. The standard voltage is 100 V and the standard frequency is 50 / 60 Hz.
+In Japan the power plugs and sockets are of type A and B. The standard voltage is 100 V and the standard frequency is 50 / 60 Hz.

 Which power plugs and sockets in Japan?

-In Japan the power sockets are of type A and B. Check out the following pictures.
+In Japan the power plugs and sockets are of type A and B. Check out the following pictures.

 - Type A: mainly used in North and Central America, China and Japan.
 This socket only works with plug A.